-- 1 in 4 couples have more than one cause of infertility, usually one each in the man and woman.
+- 1 in 4 couples has more than one cause of infertility, usually one each in the man and woman.

 - 1 in 7 cases of female infertility is caused by tobacco and cigarette smoking.

 - About 6-7 million women suffer from polycystic ovarian syndrome (PCOS) the most common cause of female infertility.
 This is about 10 percent of women.

 - 1 in 2.5-3 male infertility cases tied to varicoceles, or abnormal veins in the scrotum, the most common correctable cause of male infertility.

-- 1 in 5 couples have no known reason for infertility (unexplained infertility).
+- 1 in 5 couples has no known reason for infertility (unexplained infertility).

 - Nearly 9 in 10 cases of infertility can be treated by conventional therapies like surgery or medication.